shellfire-dev/git/README.md

 ## Overview

 Usage couldn't be simpler.
 Just pick a function.
+Please note that most functions are not currently documented.

 ## Importing